sukovanej/effect-http/packages/effect-http/README.md

 **Under development.** Please note that currently any release might introduce breaking changes and the internals and the public API are still evolving and changing.

+> [!NOTE]
+> This is an unofficial community package.
+You might benefit from checking the `@effect/platform`
+> and `@effect/rpc` packages as they are the official Effect packages.
+The `effect-http` package strongly
+> relies on `@effect/platform`, and knowledge of it can be beneficial for understanding what
+> the `effect-http` does under the hood.

 ## Quickstart

 - [Quickstart](#quickstart)